The Emergency Management Team

 - other aspects of the civil protection duty, including promotion of business continuity management by local authorities, support and preparation by all of multi-agency plans and other documents, and the coordination of multi-agency exercises and training events

-Response plans
+Response arrangements

-We have produced plans to cater for a number of different emergency situations.
+We have produced arrangements to cater for a number of different emergency situations.
 These are regularly maintained, exercised and updated to ensure that our staff can respond effectively to a range of incidents that might affect the island, and that the response is co-ordinated with the Emergency Services and other agencies.

 - Rest Centre Procedures - this plan is intended as a guide to the arrangements that are necessary for the establishment, activation and management of a Rest Centre to provide temporary accommodation in an emergency.